pycontribs/pyrax/README.md

 	pip install --upgrade pyrax
 	# GitHub
 	pip install --upgrade git+git://github.com/rackspace/pyrax.git

+## Contributing
+Please see the HACKING file for contribution guidelines.
+Make sure pull requests are on the `working` branch!

 ## Support and Feedback
 Your feedback is appreciated!
 If you have specific issues with the **pyrax** SDK, developers should file an [issue via Github](https://github.com/rackspace/pyrax/issues).